LCD displays can be driven with python using the various implementations in the

 PIL.ImageDraw object is

 When a program ends, the display is automatically cleared.
 This means that a fast program that ends quickly may never display a visible image.

 The use of the display method for the HD44780 is more limited than the other LCDs.
 The text property is the preferred interface for displaying characters.
 See HD44780 for more details.

 Any of the standard

-PIL.ImageColor color formats may be used, but
+PIL.ImageColor color formats may be used if your

 "white" values should really be used; in

 fact, by default, any value other than black is treated as white.
 The

 which if set to True, will convert color drawings to a dithered monochrome